Specialisms

 Linda works as a Specialist Occupational Therapist for NHS Fife Child and Adolescent Mental Health Services.
 She works with children and young people with a range of mental health difficulties to provide treatment and support using a variety of different approaches.
 She is also part of the multi-disciplinary teams who diagnose autism spectrum disorders.

-Linda also works as a Case Manager with Novo Therapy and Care, supporting young clients with Cerebral Palsy, brain injury and physical/psychological trauma.
+Linda also works as a Case Manager with Novo Therapy and Care, supporting young clients with brain injuries and physical/psychological trauma.

 Since qualifying as an Occupational Therapist in 1983, most of her career has been spent in the specialist field of paediatrics.
 She has worked in National Health Service and Social Services settings, carrying out assessment, care planning and treatment of children who have a wide range of special needs.
 She has recommended equipment needs and housing adaptations and has experience in planning for the transition of physically disabled pupils into secondary school.